 Should you buy first or sell first?
 I get the dilemma: You don’t want to lose a whole bunch of money, but you also don’t want to end up homeless either.
 Today, we’re going to discuss some mistakes that buyers and sellers make that can cause them to lose sleep, money, and even their marbles.
 One of the easily avoidable traps I see people frequently fall into can be summed up in this example:

 Tom and Mary are excited to move, but they want to make sure they find the right place first, so they go out with their agent right away to start looking at places.
-It takes a little time, but they find a place that they fall in love with.
-They go to write an offer and at this time, they start talking to a mortgage broker who informs them that they can’t buy a property without selling their property first.
+It takes a little time, but they find a place that they love.
+They go to write an offer, and at this time, they start talking to a mortgage broker who informs them that they can’t buy a property without selling their property first.
 Oops.